minio/docs/source/administration/object-management/object-versioning.rst

 MinIO supports keeping multiple "versions" of an object in a single bucket.

-When enabled at the time you create a bucket, versioning allows MinIO to keep multiple iterations of the same object.
+When enabled, versioning allows MinIO to keep multiple iterations of the same object.
 Write operations which would normally overwrite an existing object instead result in the creation of a new versioned object.
 MinIO versioning protects from unintended overwrites and deletions while providing support for "undoing" a write operation.
 Bucket versioning is a prerequisite for configuring :ref:`object locking and retention rules <minio-object-locking>`.